decretist/Dissertation/Chapter1/school-faculty-university.md

-as a means for legally creating an artificial person, and then investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, or in the case of a cathedral chapter, the right to elect a bishop.[^sfu6] Implicit in the development from schools (which rarely survived the departure or death of their masters) to faculties was an aspiration toward institutional permanence, or at least stability.
-The right of a faculty to own property was obviously useful to that end.
-The most fundamental right for a faculty, however, was that of determining qualifications for teaching, and it was one that was often contested by the local bishop.
-The incorporation of one or more faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
-The faculties survived, but as subordinate units within the university.
+as a means for legally creating an artificial person, and then investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, and the right to sue and be sued.
+The most fundamental right of a corporation, however, was the right of self-governance, including the right of the corporation to select its own leadership.
+The classic medieval example of corporate self-governance was the right of a cathedral chapter to elect a bishop.
+For an academic faculty, the exercise of the right of corporate self-governance took the particular form of determining qualifications for teaching, something often contested by the local bishop.[^sfu6] The incorporation of one or more faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
+The faculties ensured their long-term survival by incorporating within the larger university.

 The *Decretum* remained the standard textbook for the prerequisite first course in canon law throughout the Middle Ages.
 Around 1190,